- Blue Cross Blue Shield offers Medigap plans in all 50 states.

 Plan C is more inclusive than plans A and B. It covers the deductibles, copays, and coinsurance associated with Medicare parts A and B, as well as foreign travel emergency care.

-If you were eligible for Medicare before 2020 or if you’re already enrolled in Plan C, you can get or keep this plan.
+If you were eligible for Medicare before January 1, 2020, or if you’re already enrolled in Plan C, you can buy or keep this plan.

 BCBS Medicare Supplement Plan D